Terra Collection Initiative: Home Front: Daily Life in the Civil War North

-To commemorate the 150th anniversary of the United States Civil War, the Terra Foundation for American Art partnered with the Newberry Library to mount Home Front: Daily Life in the Civil War North.
+To commemorate the 150th anniversary of the United States Civil War, the Terra Foundation for American Art partnered with the Newberry Library on the exhibition Home Front: Daily Life in the Civil War North.
 The exhibition focused on the enormous and costly effect the war had on civilians, using more than 100 items—paintings, sheet music, and magazine illustrations—to examine the culture of the Northern home front and illustrate the war’s impact on all areas of life.
 From household economies to the absence of young men at home and from war relief work to the erasure of frontier Indians from the national consciousness, Home Front revealed the all-consuming nature of this transformative war.

 September 27, 2013–March 24, 2014